nickruggeri/CLAP-interpretable-predictions/README.md

 We present _CLAP_, an inherently interpretable prediction model. <br />
 Its VAE-based architecture allows the discovery and disentanglement of relevant concepts, encoded in the latent space, which are utilized by a simple, concurrently trained classifier.
-The final architecture allows to exploit provably intepretable, predictive and minimal concepts to assist practitioners in making informed predictions.
+The final architecture allows to exploit provably interpretable, predictive and minimal concepts to assist practitioners in making informed predictions.